FAQs: Competency Assessment Supplement

 You can also use a different example for each competency.

-Your CAS submission must be typed and double-spaced.
+Your CAS submission must not be handwritten.

-You can submit it in your online applicant portal
+You can submit it

-College of Nurses of Ontario
+2. By mail: College of Nurses of Ontario

 101 Davenport Rd.